New poultry research facilities

 The construction project is being undertaken by Barr Construction, which is one of the UK's leading design, construction and industrial manufacturing companies.

 Douglas Kell, BBSRC Chief Executive, said: "BBSRC is investing in research and infrastructure that will help to secure the future of the UK's poultry industry.
-Of the £85Bn global poultry market, around 50 per cent of breeding chickens come from genetic stock developed in the UK.
+Of the £85Bn global poultry market, around 50% of breeding chickens come from genetic stock developed in the UK.

 "The construction of new poultry facilities and research labs at The Roslin Institute, together with new facilities for poultry virology to be built at The Pirbright Institute, provides cutting-edge infrastructure for research into poultry health and poultry production.